 Lighting is probably the most fun element of home design.
-Sure, you have to work out where all your electrics are going – which can be somewhat tedious.
-However, when it comes to choosing the fittings, that’s when you can begin to experiment and characterise your space.
+Sure, you have to get through the tedious part of working out where all your electrics are going, but when it comes to choosing the fittings, that’s when you can begin to experiment and characterise your space.

 As has been noted many a time on this blog (see 1, 2, 3, 4 and 5), there are endless ways to make lights from second life materials and objects.
 And when it comes to eco chic lighting, it seems that paper pulp, cardboard and paper mâché can offer designers a wealth of opportunities.

 Paper might seem like the humblest of materials, but as illustrated here, in the right hands it can become something truly elegant, contemporary and magical.
-Read on for some of the best examples of paper lighting, alongside small introductions to some of the designers.
+Read on for some of the best examples of paper lighting and discover the people who make them.

 RCA graduate Pia Wüstenburg runs Piadesign, a design studio based between East London and North Germany, which focuses on design for craft production.
 She also runs her own brand called Utopia & Utility.

 You’ll see from Pia’s portfolio that natural materials such as wood, glass and paper are key to many of her designs.
 As part of her degree at the RCA, she created a material called Processed Paper, made from rolled and glued waste paper (see above).
 The material has been used for a wide range of products, including beautiful gem like paper beads that are threaded on to furniture legs.
 This lighting collection, called Paper Productions, is handcrafted by artisans in Ahmedabad, India:

 Purchase these delicate Paper Light Clusters (available in red and white or blue and white) from the Piadesign online shop.